HowestX/howestx-docs/final.md

 There are only a few existing themes on which we can base a custom theme.

 * The built-in theme: this is the theme that is inside the edX platform core, and the default that gets loaded.
 This means that you have to edit the platform to update the theme, which is not something you want to do, especially since edX supports external themes.
-* The Standford theme: this is the theme that Stanford University uses.
+* The Stanford theme: this is the theme that Stanford University uses.
 This theme is not responsive, which was a dealbreaker for us.
 * IONISx theme: the theme developed by the French IONIS Education Group.
 This theme is based on Bootstrap, and responsive by default.

 ##### Choice of theme